oblac/jodd-site/content/db/5+mapping.md

 ### Other mappings

 Other mappings from the example are also straightforward.
-It is interesting to notice that `JDateTime` is stored as number of milliseconds (compatible with `System.currentTimeMillis()`).
+It is interesting to notice that `LocalDateTime` is stored as number of milliseconds (compatible with `System.currentTimeMillis()`).